cocos-creator/docs-3d-deprecated/en/physics/physics-item.md

 If you don't need to use any physics related components and interfaces, you can uncheck the yellow box, so that you can get a smaller package when publishing.

-> **Note**: If it is unchecked, the project will not be able to use physics related components and interfaces, otherwise an error will be reported during runtime.
+> **Note**: if it is unchecked, the project will not be able to use physics related components and interfaces, otherwise an error will be reported during runtime.

 <!-- ## Expand the physical backend -->